 Talk about an all-star line up for helping skin tone and texture.
 It’s also vegan and cruelty free, and contains no fragrance.
-This one’s next on my summer To-Try list, so I’ll be back with a separate review later.
+The packaging also protects from light and air degradation too.

 Balance Active Formula 12% Vitamin C Supershot 30ml | RRP £8.99

 This is a 12% concentration of sodium ascorbyl phosphate, which is relatively high.
 Balance Active claim it brightens the complexion and reduces dark spots, which is realistic.
 There’s also a tiny amount of lactic acid in it, which is more likely to soothe than to exfoliate.

-This simple watery serum plays well under other skincare.
+This simple serum plays well under other skincare.
 Fragrance free and cruelty free.